-You can spend a half or a full day exploring the hinterland around Cannes with its charming hilltop villages.
+You can spend a half or a full day exploring the Cannes surrounding area, with its charming hilltop villages.

-The town of Mouans-Sartoux stands out mainly for its château, built at the end of the 15th century.
+The town of Mouans-Sartoux stands out mainly because if its château, built at the end of the 15th century.
 Home now to the "Espace de l’Art Concret", it has become a permanent and internationally renowned centre for contemporary art.

-Mouginsis a small village of artists and craftsmen, also famous for its restaurants and food.
-Discover superb stone houses at the heart of a village whose charm cannot be denied.
+Mougins is a small village of artists and craftsmen, also famous for its restaurants and food.
+Discover the undeniable charm of the superb stone houses at the heart of a village.

-Grasse is the world’s perfume capital and reputed for its famous perfumeries: Fragonard, Galimard, Molinard (free guided tours).
-Explore the medieval Old Town and the entirely renovated perfume museum as well as the excellent museum of Art and History of Provence.
+Grasse is the world’s perfume capital and reputed for its famous perfumeries, such as Fragonard, Galimard and Molinard (free guided tours).
+Explore the mediaeval Old Town and the fully renovated perfume museum, as well as the excellent museum of the Art and History of Provence.

-A hilltop medieval village offering 80 km of breathtaking panoramas stretching from Nice to Théoule, Gourdonis an ideal spot for nature lovers.
-To discover a unusual natural heritage, enjoy a walk through the Canyon of “Gorge du Loup”.
+A hilltop mediaeval village offering 80 km of breathtaking panoramas stretching from Nice to Théoule, Gourdon is an ideal spot for nature lovers.
+To discover an unusual natural heritage, enjoy a walk through the Canyon of “Gorge du Loup”.

-Pottery first appeared in Vallauris in 1501 and rapidly become its main activity.
-Since Picasso's spell here, from 1948 to 1955, other forms of art, such as ceramics and linocut, have also been adopted.
+Pottery first appeared in Vallauris in 1501 and rapidly became its main activity.
+Since Picasso's sojourn here, from 1948 to 1955, other forms of art, such as ceramics and linocut, have also been adopted.
 The town boasts a large number of art studios and galleries, including the Picasso "War and Peace" Museum.

 Old Antibes is home to one of the main museums in the Alpes-Maritimes: the Picasso Museum, inside Château Grimaldi.
-Stroll through the Old Town's narrow streets soaking up its typical Provençal charm and admiring the ramparts, not forgetting the
+Stroll through the Old Town's narrow streets as you soak up its typical Provencal charm and admire the ramparts, not forgetting the Cathedral.

 Artists moved into nearby Vence, marking a period of revival for the town.
-In its walled Old Town, Vence has preserved amazing souvenirs from a very rich history: Roman ruins, ramparts, watchtowers, the remains of the Bishop's Palace, the château of the Lords of Villeneuve, squares, fountains and the treasures in its cathedral.
+In its walled Old Town, Vence has preserved wonderful souvenirs from a very rich history: Roman ruins, ramparts, watchtowers, the remains of the Bishop's Palace, the château of the Lords of Villeneuve, squares, fountains and the treasures in its cathedral.
 It was in Vence that Matisse dedicated 3 years to the design of a masterpiece of sacred art: La Chapelle du rosaire.

-Beneath the Baie des Anges, “Nikaia” will delight you.
+Below the Baie des Anges, “Nikaia” will delight you.
 Stroll along the 8 km of its Promenade des Anglais alongside the turquoise waters of the Mediterranean.
 Let yourself be charmed by the lively streets of its old town with the ochre and red colours of the Comté de Savoie.
-Walk its shopping streets, starting in the Place Masséna and don’t miss its many museums (Mamac, Matisse, Chagall, Masséna, Beaux Arts, Naïve Arts, Asian Arts…).
-Travel through its various districts and discover evidence of the Romans, the Baroque era, the English winter visitors of the 19th century, the Russians (Russian Cathedral) the richness and diversity of which will surprise you.
+Walk its shopping streets, starting in the Place Masséna and don’t miss its many museums (Mamac, Matisse, Chagall, Masséna, Beaux Arts, Naïve Arts, Asian Arts and more).
+Wander through its various districts and discover evidence of the Romans, the Baroque era, the English winter visitors of the 19th century and the Russians (Russian Cathedral), the richness and diversity of which will astound you.